 The program is open to anyone who has a strong interest in immersing themselves in another culture.
 Qualified high school seniors 18 and over may be accepted into the program.
-College students must present evidence of a 2.75 GPA.
 Community members are welcome.

 A mandatory pre-departure orientation will be held at College of DuPage.
-This typically occurs on a Friday and Saturday in May.
+This typically occurs on a Saturday in May.

 Civilization and Culture of France